ledgetech/lua-resty-http/README.md

 ## Status

-This is new, so the API may shift, but I hope to support this as the "standard" HTTP cosocket implementation, so please send any design feedback or actual bugs on the issues page.
+This is new, so the API may shift, but I hope to offer this as a "standard" HTTP cosocket implementation, so please send any design feedback or actual bugs on the issues page.

 ## Synopsis